Cleveland Barons (NHL): Merger and aftermath

 The Gunds aggressively marketed the team, but got little to show for it.
-The Barons only attracted a total of 7,000 fans during their three-game winning streak in January.
-They were also unable to get favorable deals for radio or television, denying them another potential revenue stream.
-After the season, the Gunds tried to buy the Coliseum, but failed.
-(They would later succeed in buying the Coliseum, and eventually bought the Cavaliers from Ted Stepien in 1983).
+The Barons only attracted a total of 7,000 fans during their three-game winning streak in January 1978.
+They were also unable to get favorable deals for radio or television, denying them another potential revenue stream; getting nearby NHL teams like the Penguins (then invisible on the Pittsburgh sports scene compared to the dynastic Steelers and nearly equally successful Pittsburgh Pirates), Red Wings (during the height of the "Dead Wings" era), and Sabres (the only contending team of the three during this time) for home dates also did not lead to attendance bumps.
+After the season, the Gunds tried to buy the Coliseum, but failed (they later succeeded in buying the Coliseum, and eventually bought the Cavaliers from Ted Stepien in 1983).
+Also affecting the team – though completely out of their control – was the local economy, as the steel crisis hit the Rust Belt in general and specifically Northeast Ohio hard, especially in nearby Youngstown, who was hit with its now-infamous Black Monday on September 19, 1977, that saw 5,000 steel workers from Youngstown Sheet and Tube laid off almost instantly a whole decade before the WARN Act went into effect, leading to a ripple effect in other Rust Belt cities that would last well into the 1980s.

-With the Barons barely registering on Cleveland's sports landscape, the Gunds reluctantly decided to write off them off as a lost cause and search for a way out.
-Years later, Gordon Gund recalled that the decision to euthanize the team was especially painful given his family's roots in Cleveland.
+With the Barons barely registering on Cleveland's sports landscape, the Gunds reluctantly decided to write them off as a lost cause and search for a way out.
+Years later, Gordon Gund recalled that the decision to disband the team was especially painful given his family's roots in Cleveland.
 Kenneth Schnitzer, owner of the WHA's Houston Aeros (who were not being included as part of any proposed merger between the two leagues at the time), offered to buy the Barons and relocate them to Houston, but nothing came of it.

-Meanwhile, the consortium that owned the Minnesota North Stars was having financial difficulties similar to those faced by the Barons.
+Meanwhile, the Minnesota North Stars were also having financial difficulties similar to those faced by the Barons, but unlike the Gunds their owners lacked the resources to absorb the losses.
 The Gunds began talks with the North Stars and broached the possibility of merging both teams.
-The league was initially cool to the idea, but ultimately concluded that it would be far better in the long term to have one team fold rather than two.
+The league was initially cool to the idea, but ultimately concluded that it would be far better for its image to announce a transaction that could be called a "merger" than risk two teams folding.
 The league granted final approval for the merger on June 14, 1978.
 The amalgamated team retained the North Stars' name, colors, and history, with the wealthier Gunds as majority owners.
+The Barons are the last team to fold in the NHL.